-Brigham Hospital in Boston (directed by Joseph Murray and John Merrill).105 The historically important program of Willard Goodwin at UCLA (see earlier89) had been closed because all the recipients died in less than 5 months.
-In Europe, total body irradiation briefly remained the preferred treatment at the long-standing Paris centers of Jean Hamburger and Rene Kuss, while Michael Woodruff of Edinburgh had begun testing azathioprine.108
+At the time this bellwether series was compiled between the autumn of 1962 and April 1963, the only other active clinical transplantation programs in the United States were in Richmond (directed by David Hume)107 and at the Peter Bent Brigham Hospital in Boston (directed by Joseph Murray and John Merrill).105 The historically important program of Willard Goodwin at the University of California at Los Angeles (UCLA; see earlier89) had been closed because all the recipients died in less than 5 months.
+In Europe, TBI briefly remained the preferred treatment at the long-standing Paris centers of Jean Hamburger and Rene Kuss, while Michael Woodruff of Edinburgh had begun testing azathioprine.108

-The results in the Colorado series, and more importantly an exact description of the strategy that had been used to induce variable degrees of incomplete tolerance (Table 61.4), created a surge of new activity.
-Within 12 months, new kidney transplant centers proliferated in North America, and also in Europe.
+The results in the Colorado series, and more importantly an exact description of the strategy that had been used to induce variable degrees of incomplete tolerance (Table 79.4), created a surge of new activity.
+Within 12 months, new kidney transplant centers proliferated in North America and Europe.
 Most of these second-generation programs remain in operation today.

 The observations in the original kidney recipients were promptly confirmed.
-However, the proposed explanation for these successes (i.e., graft alteration plus loss of specific immunological responsiveness)30 was controversial and remained so for the next three decades (see later, "Allograft Acceptance Versus Acquired Tolerance").
-Except for reports from the University of Colorado, the term tolerance was studiously avoided from 1964 onward in referring to the longsurviving dogs and human kidney recipients that had been produced by the end of 1963.
+However, the proposed explanation for these successes (i.e., graft alteration plus loss of specific immunological responsiveness)30 was controversial and remained so for the next three decades (see the section, "Allograft Acceptance Versus Acquired Tolerance").
+Except for reports from the University of Colorado, the term tolerance was studiously avoided from 1964 onward in referring to the long-surviving dogs and human kidney recipients that were evident by the end of 1963.

-The article most often quoted as contravening tolerance was that of Murray et al.102 despite the fact that, as the authors took pains to make clear, the evidence in their report was inconclusive and involved only two canine experiments of a potentially crucial nature.
+The article most often quoted as contravening tolerance was that of Murray et al.,102 despite the fact that, as the authors took pains to make clear, the evidence in their report was inconclusive and involved only two canine experiments of a potentially crucial nature.
 The two long-surviving dogs had been given renal homografts 9 and 18 months previously and had been treated for most of these periods with one of the purine analogues.
-Renal function was deteriorating at the time contralateral kidneys from the original donors were ^{transplanted.} The second organs were rejected after 23 and 3 days, respectively, as would be expected.
+Renal function was deteriorating at the time contralateral kidneys from the original donors were transplanted.
+The second organs were rejected after 23 and 3 days, respectively, as would be expected.

-In commending Murray's 1964 report and conclusions, Medawar wrote109: "There is, however, something special ^{about} renal homografts, as [Michael] Woodruff's appraisal in this volume makes very clear.
-A synoptic survey of more than 1,000 renal homografts in dogs carried out by Murray and his colleagues (Murray, Ross Sheil, Moseley, Knight, McGavic & Dammin, 1964) [102] has shown that foreign kidneys do sometimes become acceptable to their hosts for a reason other than ^{acquired} tolerance in the technical sense ...
-There has been an adaptation of some kind ... a possibility Woodruff has long urged us not to overlook [110,111] though there is no reason to believe it an antigenic adaptation".
+In commending Murray's 1964 report and conclusions, Medawar wrote109:

+There is, however, something special about renal homografts, as [Michael] Woodruff's appraisal in this volume makes very clear.
+A synoptic survey of more than 1000 renal homografts in dogs carried out by Murray and his colleagues (Murray, Ross Sheil, Moseley, Knight, McGavic & Dammin, 1964)102 has shown that foreign kidneys do sometimes become acceptable to their hosts for a reason other than acquired tolerance in the technical sense....
+There has been an adaptation of some kind... a possibility Woodruff has long urged us not to overlook^{110,111} though there is no reason to believe it an antigenic adaptation.